 The crying of the lot featuring an Indian Mohur from the time of the third Mughal emperor Akbar I was much anticipated.
 It took a total of four telephones to cater to all bidders and the hammer price of 168,000 CHF (incl. premium) proves how exceptionally important this rarity is.

 Lot 678: Japan, Tempo era.
 Oban, no date (1838-1860).
 165.3g.
 Very rare and extremely fine to FDC.
 Estimate 35,000 CHF / Price realized: 46,000 CHF (excl. premium).

 Due to its form alone, Japanese gold minting seems out of the ordinary to a Western collector.
 The fact that the value and the signatures of the respective sovereign were applied with ink, however, makes this Oban even more special.
 Only 1887 copies were made of this Oban offered as lot 678.
 Consequently, the bidding war was very exciting.

 As per usual, the catalog featuring gold ended with the famous Sincona gold auction.
-Here, private collectors as well as dealers have the opportunity to purchase bullion at attractive terms without the usual premium.
-This surely is a tradition which will be carried on indefinitely.
+Here, private collectors, as well as dealers, have the opportunity to purchase bullion at attractive terms without the usual premium.
+This surely is a tradition that will be carried on indefinitely.